hydrargyrum/webp3/README.md

 ### Audio format support

-WebP3 doesn't use Flash and solely relies on HTML5's `<audio>` tag.
+WebP3 solely relies on HTML5's `<audio>` tag.
 So, audio file format support (like MP3) depends on your viewing browser and OS.

 ### JSON